ritikdh440/ritikdh440/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing solutions and quick hacks.
 - 🎓 &nbsp; Studying Electronics and Communication Engineering at National Insititue of Technology,Hamirpur.
-- 💼 &nbsp; Coordinator at National Level Hackathon, ELECTROTHON 3.0
+- 💼 &nbsp; Coordinator at National Level Hackathon, Electrothon 3.0
 - 🌱 &nbsp; Learning more about Computer Vision & Artificial Intelligence.
 - ✍️ &nbsp;  Hobbies - Writing, Video Editing, Singing.